trinker/regexr/README.md

 )
 ```

-Some may prefer that the `construct` script contains no names and or comments.
+Some may prefer that the `construct` script contains no names and/or comments.
 The user may also wish to place comments behind the *regular expression chunks*.

 ```r